Capital Calls: Hella sale hits the gas on German auto M&A

 -----------------------------------------------

 HUECK JA!
 A mammoth block sale of a company’s shares usually indicates impending pain for investors.
-Not so at Hella (HLE.DE).
-German media reports that the controlling Hueck family may sell its 60% stake in the 5.1 billion euros auto supplier were enough to send shares up 10% on Tuesday read more .
+Not so at Hella.
+German media reports that the controlling Hueck family may sell its 60% stake in the 5.1 billion euros auto supplier were enough to send shares up 10% on Tuesday.
 That’s because any prospective buyer would likely need to make a mandatory offer for the rest of the company.

 Earlier in Capital Calls: